New GST rates: All you need to know about what happens next, and when | FAQs

 What is the revised GST rate on small petrol, LPG, CNG, or diesel cars?
 What is covered under small cars?
 The GST rate on all small cars has been reduced from 28% to 18%.
 For the purposes of GST, small cars means Petrol, LPG, or CNG cars with engine capacity up to 1200 cc and length up to 4000 mm, and diesel cars with engine capacity up to 1500 cc and length up to 4000 mm.

-What is the new GST rate on vehicles exceeding 1500 cc or length exceeding 4000mm?
-What is the GST rate on utility vehicles?
+What is the new GST rate on vehicles exceeding 1500 cc or length exceeding 4000mm, and on utility vehicles?
 The GST rate on all mid-size and large cars i.e vehicles exceeding 1500 cc or length exceeding 4000mm is 40%.
 Further, motor vehicles in the category of Utility Vehicles, by whatever name called including Sports Utility Vehicles (SUV), Multi Utility Vehicles (MUV), Multi-purpose Vehicles (MPV) or Cross-Over Utility Vehicles (XUV), with an engine capacity exceeding 1500 cc, length exceeding 4000 mm, and ground clearance of 170 mm and above, will also attract a GST rate of 40% without any cess.

 What is the GST rate on 3-wheelers?
 The rate on three-wheelers is 18%.
 It has been reduced from 28%.